J-Montgomery/rfloat/README.md

 ## Issues
 - MSVC has been observed adding a small number of unnecessary `MOV` instructions in generated code.
-- MSVC produces incorrect results in certain conditions under /fp:fast
-- Clang occasionally produces suboptimal register allocations.
+- Clang occasionally produces suboptimal register allocations compared to normal floating point code.

 ## License